When You Feel Like Running Away from Your Own Life

 - Like me, you may resist getting out of bed in the morning.

 When the urge to flee our own circumstances takes root, we need to ask what’s really going on?
 And what can we do about it short of buying a ticket on the first train out?

 At first, it may seem like any number of external circumstances are the “problem.”
 Our job, our boss, spouse, or another person in our life, our looks/body, or our financial picture can all act like culprits, causing our fight-or-flight response.
 Changing our circumstances seems like the only answer!
 But is it?

 One thing is true, change is needed.
-But changing our external environment might bring momentary relief, but it isn’t the long term cure for what’s bugging us, only a band-aid fix at best.
+Changing our external environment might bring momentary relief, but it isn’t the long term cure for what’s bugging us, only a band-aid fix at best.

 What are you ignoring that is important to you?

-In what ways have you “sold out” on your big picture or vision for your life?
-What have you given up on?
+In what ways have you “sold out” on your vision for your life?

 What have you given up on?
 Was there something you’re passionate about that you chose not to do because of perceived limitations?
 The fact that it’s bugging you, IMO, is a sign that although you’ve given up on it, it hasn’t given up on you.
 If you dug out that first draft of dreams from the bottom drawer, would you see new possibilities to dust them off and try again?
 Running away from one job and then another is unhealthy and may look bad on your resume in the long run.
 Try to use where you are as a springboard to the next best thing, rather than just quitting.